Contrast-Security-OSS/docs/content/troubleshooting/java/installation/NoClassDefFoundError.md

 ```java.lang.NoClassDefFoundError:com/.../EventController
 ```

-This error indicates you've renamed your agent jar from its original name, ***contrast.jar***.
+This error usually indicates you've renamed your agent jar from its original name, ***contrast.jar***.
+It may also mean that you're using an OSGi container like Felix or Equinox that is having trouble working with our auto-updating agent.

 ## Solution

-The name of this file can't be changed.
+The name of the contrast agent file can't be changed, and OSGi applications should only use the non-auto updating agent (also called the "1.5 agent".